 Questions for your portrait

-The best way to present yourself and your work is to write a 750-1500 word post (or more if you like) about what it’s like to be a (female) scientist – either in a consistent text or interview form (example questions below).
+The best way to present yourself and your work is to write a 750-1500 word post (or more if you like) about what it’s like to be a woman in science – either in consistent text or interview form (example questions below).
 We are aiming for content that is understandable and interesting for scientists as well as non-scientist – we want to engage young girls and the media with science.
 So, we encourage lots of pictures as well.
 It would be best to write in a way that you would like to read a popular science article: engaging, with (personal) anecdotes, and an honest look at good and bad (and maybe even funny) parts of being a female scientist.
 Of course, if you prefer to have a more scientific portrait, we would welcome that as well.

 We think the following questions would be especially interesting – choose which ones you would like to answer, or if we have missed anything that you deem important, add an extra question!